Jorg8383/LeetFleet/README.md

 docker compose -f dkr-comp2-wot-akka.yml up
 ```

-We reccomend using the second option if you would like cleaner logs during debugging or would like an overview of what's happening in the background using the logs.
-This seperates the directory service logs and the main Akka and WoT logs.
+We recommend using the second option if you would like cleaner logs during debugging or would like an overview of what's happening in the background using the logs.
+This separates the directory service logs and the main Akka and WoT logs.

 The first option works the same way but can be more difficult to follow when debugging using the logs but works well if you just want to run or deploy the application.